VOLTTRON/volttron/docs/source/setup/RabbitMQ/remote_agent.rst

 - DataPuller
 - VolttronCentralPlatform

-For the following document we will assume we have two instances a volttron-server and a volttron-client.
+For the following document we will assume we have two instances a local-instance and remote-volttron-instance.
-The volttron-server will be configured to allow certificate requests to be sent to it from the volttron-client.
+The remote-volttron-instance will be configured to allow certificate requests to be sent to it from the local-instance.
+A remote-agent running in local-instance will attempt to establish a connection to the remote-volttron-instance

 Configuration